Today I am sharing my strawberry shortcake ice cream sandwiches. It’s strawberry season and what could be better?

-I love to make a strawberry sauce.
+I love to make strawberry sauce.
 When strawberries are at their peak, I slice the strawberries in half and cook them together with a little sugar.
-This makes a heavenly sweet sauce that is all about the strawberries.
+This makes a heavenly sweet sauce that is all about strawberries.
 This can be used in so many ways.
 My husband loves this sauce on pancakes in the morning.

 I don’t know about you, but strawberry ice cream can be too strawberry-y.
 Is that a word?
 Vanilla ice cream can be a bit boring.
 So, I make my own vanilla ice cream with a strawberry swirl.
 It’s the perfect combination of vanilla and strawberry.
-I think perhaps it is my own goldilocks version of the perfect ice cream.
+I think perhaps it is my own Goldilocks version of the perfect ice cream.

-Although I often make homemade ice cream, I used store-bought vanilla ice cream to create my vanilla with strawberry swirl ice cream.
+Although I often make homemade ice cream, this time I used store-bought vanilla ice cream to create my vanilla with strawberry swirl ice cream.
 This is such a great way to take a store-bought item and upcycle it by adding a homemade strawberry sauce.

 To assemble the ice cream sandwiches:

-- take the vanilla strawberry swirl ice cream out of the freezer so it can soften, but not melt.
+- Take the vanilla strawberry swirl ice cream out of the freezer so it can soften, but not melt.

-- lay out two of the shortbread cookies on your work surface
+- Lay out two of the shortbread cookies on your work surface

-- scoop from the bottom of the ice cream pan so that you get all three layers of flavors.
+- Scoop from the bottom of the ice cream pan so that you get all three layers of flavors.

-- carefully (so that you don’t break the cookie) spread the ice cream across the shortbread cookie round to the edges of the cookie (I have found it is easier to spread the ice cream on the cookie while it is on a flat surface)
+- Carefully (so that you don’t break the cookie) spread the ice cream across the shortbread cookie round to the edges of the cookie (I have found it is easier to spread the ice cream on the cookie while it is on a flat surface)

-- place the second shortbread cookie on top
+- Place the second shortbread cookie on top

-- if you like sprinkles, roll the ice cream edge of the ice cream sandwich in sprinkles
+- If you like sprinkles, roll the ice cream edge of the ice cream sandwich in sprinkles

-- place the ice cream sandwich in a plastic container and back in the freezer until you are ready to serve
+- Place the ice cream sandwich in a plastic container and back in the freezer until you are ready to serve

 - 3 ¾ cups flour